Letter from the President

-In 1971, the Legislature passed a bill which combined junior colleges, state vocational-technical colleges, and the area technical schools into one system of two-year institutions.
+In 1971, the Nebraska Legislature passed a bill that combined junior colleges, state vocational-technical colleges, and area technical schools into one system of two-year institutions.
 The consolidation originally established eight technical community college areas.
 The number was reduced to six when the Lincoln and Southeast areas merged in 1973.
 As conceived in 1971, Nebraska community college areas were to be governed locally by elected boards.

-SCC’s Beatrice Campus, approximately 45 miles south of Lincoln, offers technical and transfer programs, including a nearly 900-acre laboratory farm operation where students receive hands-on education in six focus areas.
+SCC’s Beatrice Campus, approximately 45 miles south of Lincoln, offers technical and transfer programs, including a laboratory farm operation where students receive hands-on education in areas such as agronomy, horticulture, livestock, and precision agriculture.
 The main part of campus includes classroom buildings, a gymnasium for intercollegiate athletics and intramurals, and student housing.

 The Beatrice Campus is a former John J. Pershing College that operated from 1966-1971.
 SCC began utilizing the campus in the late 1970s, and in 1986, operations at Fairbury Junior College were moved there.

 SCC has had a presence in Lincoln for decades.
-It offers 26 technical areas of study in the Capitol City, as well as a robust transfer program for students who wish to continue their education at a four-year institution.
-Students can choose various paths en route to demonstrating their newly acquired skills, and the college’s proximity to the University of Nebraska-Lincoln makes it an ideal choice for UNL students who wish to earn general education credits at an economical cost.
+It offers more than 25 technical areas of study in Lincoln, as well as a robust transfer program for students who wish to continue their education at a four-year institution.
+Students can choose various paths while demonstrating their newly acquired skills.

-1. Excellence - Commitment to the highest level of performance in all facets of the College’s programs, services, and operations through effective investment and support of all assets.
+Excellence: Commitment to the highest level of performance in all facets of the College’s programs, services and operations through effective investment and support of all assets.

-2. Integrity - Continuous pursuit of fulfillment of mission, vision, and goals through transparency and ethical practices in all College operations.
+Integrity: Continuous pursuit of fulfillment of mission, vision and goals through transparency and ethical practices in all College operations.

-3. Innovation - Commitment to proactive discovery and application of emerging concepts and technologies, and promotion of the respectful challenging of ideologies and practices to cultivate creativity, alternative viewpoints, and opportunities for ongoing discovery and intellectual growth.
+Innovation: Commitment to proactive discovery and application of emerging concepts and technologies, and promotion of the respectful challenging of ideologies and practices to cultivate creativity, alternative viewpoints and opportunities for ongoing discovery and intellectual growth.

-4. Inclusion - Promotion of opportunities and advancement for a diverse and dynamic student, employee, and community population through the creation of a positive, compassionate, and reflective culture.
+Inclusion: Promotion of opportunities and advancement for a diverse and dynamic student, employee and community population through the creation of a positive, compassionate and reflective culture.

-5. Stewardship and Accountability - Commitment to our students, employers, and communities through investment in resources to fulfill the College’s mission, vision, and goals, and responsible management of human, physical, and financial resources
+Stewardship & Accountability: Commitment to our students, employers and communities through investment in resources to fulfill the College’s mission, vision and goals and responsible management of human, physical and financial resources.

 Accreditation, Approvals & Memberships

-Southeast Community College has been accredited by the Higher Learning Commission, a Commission of the North Central Association of Colleges and Schools, since 1983.
-The Higher Learning Commission granted the College reaffirmation of accreditation in 2012-2013 with the next reaffirmation of accreditation in 2022-2023.
+Southeast Community College has been accredited by the Higher Learning Commission (HLC) since 1983.
+The HLC is an independent corporation that was founded in 1895 as one of six regional institutional accreditors in the United States.
+The Higher Learning Commission granted SCC reaffirmation of accreditation in 2012-2013, with the next reaffirmation of accreditation in 2022-2023.

 What is Accreditation?

-In the U.S., accreditation is carried out through private, nonprofit organizations designed for this specific purpose.
-Accreditation is required in order for students to gain access to federal funds including student grants and loans.
+Accreditation is required for students to gain access to federal funds, including student grants and loans.
 Non-accredited institutions are not eligible for federal financial aid.